-In this context, Russian-Turkish relations had officially started 500 years ago back in 1492 (İnalcık, 1982).
-During the Russia-Ottoman period - a period covering 50 years of war, there were serious conflicts between the two countries on the line extending from the Caucasus to the Balkans.
-The Ottoman Empire considered the Russian Empire as a country that strived to split the Ottoman Empire and it was in competition and conflict in the Caucasus, the Balkans and the Straits, whereas Russia saw the Ottomans as the country that occupied Tsargrad (Istanbul), the holy city of Orthodoxy, and figured it as "the sick man of Europe".
-The two states took part in the opposing sides of the First World War and fought against each other.
+Russian-Turkish relations had officially started 500 years ago back in 1492 (İnalcık, H. 1982).
+During the Russia-Ottoman period - a period covering 50 years of war - there were serious conflicts between the two countries.
+The Ottoman Empire considered the Russian Empire as a country that strived to split the Ottoman Empire and which was in competition and conflict in the Caucasus, the Balkans and the Straits, whereas Russia saw the Ottomans as the country that occupied Tsargrad (Istanbul), the holy city of Orthodoxy, and figured it as "the sick man of Europe".
+The two states took part in the First World War and fought against each other.

-At the time when the Bolsheviks came to power in Russia, a new state was founded in Turkey under the leadership of Mustafa Kemal Ataturk, a new relationship started between the parties (Hale, 2012, pp. 35-36).502 In the new era, we may talk about several different periods in the process progressing in the format of the relations of "the Union of Soviet Socialist Republics - Republic of Turkey".
-The first period (1921-1939) is known as the era of good neighbourly relations while during the second period, i.e. during World War II between 1939 and 1945, Turkey pursued a policy of neutrality despite the pressure of the Allied Powers, and after how the war would end became clear, Turkey declared war on Germany and Japan in order to be among the founding members of the UN.
-In the later period, throughout most of the last century, the relations between Turkey and Russia were shaped by the Cold War conditions (Hirst & Isci, 2020).
-In this period, Turkey was one of the two main countries (the other was Iran) targeted by the aggressive Near East (Middle East) policy of the Soviets, which led Turkey to take part in NATO and ended with the death of Stalin.
+At the time when the Bolsheviks came to power in Russia, a new state was founded in Turkey under the leadership of Mustafa Kemal Ataturk, so new relationships started between the parties (Hale, W. 2012, p.
+35-36)1.
+In the new era, several different periods in the process progressing in the format of the relations of "the Union of Soviet Socialist Republics - Republic of Turkey" could be identified.
+The first period (1921-1939) is known as the era of good neighbourly relations while during the second period, i. e. during World War II between 1939 and 1945, Turkey pursued a policy of neutrality despite the pressure of the Allied Powers, and after when the end of the war became evident, Turkey declared war on Germany and Japan in order to be among the founding members of the UN.
+In the later period, the relations between Turkey and Russia were shaped by the Cold War (Hirst, S. J. & Isci, O. 2020).
+In this period, Turkey was one of the two main countries (the other was Iran) targeted by the aggressive Middle East policy of the Soviets, which led Turkey to take part in NATO and ended with the death of Stalin.
 At the very least, Stalin seemed eager to utter a large-scaled strategic threat.
-He refused that he organized an offensive against Turkey, yet his actions showed otherwise (Mark, 1997).
-After Stalin's death, there was a certain softening in the relations between the two countries.
+He denied that he organized an offensive against Turkey, yet his actions showed otherwise (Mark, E. 1997).
+After the Stalin's death, there was a certain softening in the relations between the two countries.

 By the end of 1960, the USA had deployed medium-range Jupiter missiles in Turkey.
-The USSR did not let this go unanswered, and in 1962, it deployed Jupiterlike medium-range missiles in Cuba.
+The USSR did not let this go unanswered, and in 1962, it deployed Jupiter-like medium-range missiles in Cuba.
 When the US intelligence detected this, the island was besieged.

 Khrushchev sent a letter to Kennedy, and demanded the removal of Jupiter missiles from Turkey.
 He also stated in the letter that the USSR did not intend to invade Turkey, and the USA should also give the same assurance for Cuba.
 This was the beginning of the negotiation process which resulted in an agreement between the two countries.
 In April 1963, the Jupiter missiles were completely removed from Turkey.
-This process damaged Turkey's trust in the USA.
+This process ruined Turkey's trust in the USA.
 The opinion that following a one-way foreign policy would be harmful for Turkey and that it was necessary to establish close relations with countries other than the USA were formed.
-The idea emerged that it is necessary to establish close relations with countries other than the USA.
-During the 1960s, there was a transition period to versatility in Turkish foreign policy.
-During the 1960s, there was a transition to versatility in Turkish foreign policy (Oran, 2013).
-Luckily, the clash of ideas between the USA and the Soviet Union didn't stop them arriving at a peaceful solution through diplomacy (Weaver, 2014).
+During the 1960s, there was a transition to versatility in Turkish foreign policy (Oran, B. 2013).
+Luckily, the clash of ideas between the USA and the Soviet Union didn't stop them arriving at a peaceful solution through diplomacy (Weaver, M. E. 2014).